rkulagowski/debops-playbooks/docs/custom-environment.rst

 The environment variables defined using these YAML dictionaries have only effect during the :command:`ansible-playbook` run.
 Normal :command:`ansible` commands as well as commands/services executed on remote hosts will not use them.
-To configure desired environment variables on remote hosts, you might wan to check the debops.resources_ Ansible role.
+To configure desired environment variables on remote hosts, you might want to check the debops.resources_ Ansible role.

 Examples